ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 Let's style this data:
 1. Open the Layer Properties for your DEM (right click on the layer in the Layers Panel and select *Properties*).
-1. Click on the *Style* tab on the left side.
+1. Click on the *Symbology* tab on the left side.
 1. For the *Render type* drop down, select *Singleband pseudocolor*.
+1. Expand the *Min/Max Value Settings" area.
+In the *Statistics extent* drop-down, select *Whole raster*.
+For *Accuracy*, select *Actual (slower)*.
-1. For the *Color*, select *New color ramp*
+1. For the *Color ramp*, select *Create new color ramp*
-1. Select *cpt-city* from the drop down and click *Ok*
+1. Select *Catalog: cpt-city* from the drop down and click *Ok*
 1. Pick *Topography* from the options on the left.
 1. Pick *c3t1* for our gradient.
 Or select another scheme you think will work well for representing topography.
 Click *Ok*.
-1. Next, you'll see a dialog asking what you want to call your new gradient.
-I suggest leaving the default name, but you can call it what you like.
-Click *Ok* when you're done.
 1. You'll see that the color ramp in the Layers Properties has updated.
 Click *Apply* to see what it looks like with our data.

 This is good, but I think it would be easier to understand if we set the water to a more intuitive color.
 Yes, this means our color ramp will have a disconnect in it, but I think it will help us visually interpret the data better.

+1. For the *Interpolation* drop-down, select *Discrete*.
-1. In the Layer Properties, double click on the color box representing the lowest value to open the Change Color dialog.
-Select a shade of blue that you lick and click *Ok*.
+1. In the Layer Properties, for the *Mode*, select *Continuous*.
+1. Double click on the color box representing the lowest value to open the Change Color dialog.
+Select a shade of blue that you like and click *Ok*.
+Change the *Value* number for the lowest category to 0.
 And then click *Apply* in the Layer Properties to see how it looks.
 1. Continue to adjust the colors until you are happy with the colors, then click *Ok*.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Raster_Continuous.PNG "Digital Elevation Model with a continuous color ramp")